About The Jaguar F-Pace

 Turbocharger Issues | 2.0 Diesel

-Despite being shared with the rest of the current Jaguar line-up, this issue seems to be found mainly on F-Pace and XE Models.
+Despite the engine being shared with the rest of the current Jaguar line-up, this issue seems to be most common on F-Pace and XE Models.
 Turbochargers on both single and twin turbo diesel models can start to fail quite early on in the car’s lifespan, sometimes initially developing a whistling noise before failing and sometimes just going straight into restricted performance mode.

 Replacing a failed turbo will require a full clean of the engine, oil supply and exhaust system replacing any other parts found to have failed or that are blocked to ensure the replacement turbo does not fail in the same way shortly after fitting.